ccbtokyo/visvib-manual/docs/en/4-use.md

 ![Screenshot of smoothing-related area]()

-Before closing the application, press Save Config again when it's working well.
+Before closing the application, press Save Config again when it is working well.

 You can close the audio application with the ❌ button in the top right (top left for macOS).
 The settings of the video application are saved automatically.
 Click the exit button in the bottom right to close.

 > [!WARNING]
-> For the video application, the information won't be saved unless you exit using the exit button in the bottom right.
+> For the video application, the information will not be saved unless you exit using the exit button in the bottom right.
 Do not exit using the ❌ button on the window.